 Family is at the heart of bringing about a peaceful world said the attendees of a two-day forum hosted by Global Peace Foundation (GPF) Korea in Gangwon-do, South Korea.
-“Happy women make a healthy home,” said Mihwa Kim, Director of the Women’s division of GPF Korea, quoting the theme of the event.
+“Happy women make a healthy home,” said Mihwa Kim, Director of the Women’s division of GPF Korea, quoting the theme of the event on May 30, 2018.

 Bringing awareness to the ongoing “Peace Begins in the Home Campaign,” a GPF initiative launched at the 2016 Global Peace Convention in the Philippines, the forum welcomed community, nonprofit, and government representatives to speak on the importance of supporting women and families as building blocks of healthy societies.

 Director Mihwa Kim discussed issues of people having “preconceived notions about others,” especially women, as the origin of social conflict and division.
 She emphasized the importance of women's efforts and development that should bring about a butterfly effect that changes the family and society.

 In her opening speech, Hon.
 Yeonsook Lee, a former member of the National Assembly of the Republic of Korea, highlighted women's rights, women’s social participation, and restoring family values especially in Korea saying, "Today, the Korean peninsula is at the center of the world’s attention.
 The people have a very important role in taking responsibility for our future.
 Women must take responsibility to be happy, and to be active in solving social issues."